chits22/Stats_350_BreastCancer/README.md

 # stat350_final
-Repo for Regression Analysis Final Project
+Repo for Regression Analysis Final Project: Rohit Rastogi, Jake Atlas, Chaitra Subramaniam

 This is a Python 3 Jupyter Notebook